min2ha/ukwa-site/content/target/52917/index.en.md

   "subject": "UK General Election 2017"
 }

-# Association of Employment and Learning Providers (AELP): Push for more Apprenticeships must continue, says AELP’s election manifesto

 4 million quality apprenticeships are a feasible commitment for a new government to adopt during the next Parliament, according to the Association of Employment and Learning Providers (AELP).